jbcodeforce/kp-data-replication/docs/index.md

 ### Version to version migration

 1. As a SRE, I want to understand how to perform a version to version migration for the Mirror Maker 2 product so that existing streaming replication is not impacted by the upgrade.

+    * See some rolling upgrade recommendations in [this section]([this section](mm2-provisioning#version-migration) )

 1. As a developer I want to deploy configuration updates to modify the topic white or black lists so that newly added topics are replicated.

 ### Security